rladies-chicago/2019-04-18-shiny-workshop/README.md

 We ask that you install the following packages before the event:

-- **`sf`: to work with spatial data (this is a pain to install, if you are running into issues with installing the "units" package, please arrive early so we can get you set up)**
+- **`sf`: to work with spatial data (this can be a pain to install, if you are running into issues with installing the "units" package, please arrive early so we can get you set up)**
 - `shiny`: to make a Shiny app
 - `leaflet`: to make interactive maps
 - `spData`: spatial data package that contains the data we'll be working with